-Install the same thickness of pump casing gaskets (29) as previously removed from the pump casing studs and secure the pump casing to the intermediate.
+After the seal and impeller have been installed, remove the two capscrews temporarily holding the seal plate and install the same thickness of pump casing gaskets (29) as previously removed.
+Secure the pump casing and seal plate to the intermediate with the hardware (27).
 Be sure to reinstall any leveling shims used under the pump casing mounting feet before installing the base mounting hardware.

 The front impeller clearance must be adjusted after pump casing and back cover are fully reassembled by adding or subtracting pump casing gaskets (29).
-Do not secure the pump casing to the base until this operation is done.
+Do not secure the pump casing to the base until this operation is completed.